fdemmer/flask-principal/docs/index.rst

     3. A Denial is a set of requirements, any of which may be present to deny access to a resource.

-    4. An IdentityContext is the context of a certain identity against a certain Permission.
+    4. An ResourceContext is the context of a certain identity against a certain Permission.
 It can be used as a context manager, or a decorator.